nelsonfigueroa/nelson.cloud/content/posts/2019-09-26-wifi-hacking-with-aircrack-ng.md

 - ESSID - Name of access point
 - STATION - Device connected to access point (Laptop, smartphone, etc)

-Now lets select an access point and run a scan on only that particular device.
+Now let's select an access point and run a scan on only that particular device.
 We'll capture traffic and save it to a file.
 You'll need to make note of the BSSID and channel of the access point.
 In my case, my router's ESSID is "Lower The Rent".
 We'll scan it using the following command formula:

 ```
 $ airodump-ng -c [channel number] -w [filename for output] --bssid [MAC Address of A.P.] [your interface]